Why Pregnancy and Postpartum Can Trigger Eating Disorder Relapse

 The good news is that there is help available to support you through your own pregnancy and postpartum journey should you find yourself struggling with old eating disorder behaviors.
 Even with all the triggers you might be experiencing, it is possible to have a healthy pregnancy and baby while remaining in eating disorder recovery.

 While having children often changes the way a woman views herself and her body, this can still be a strenuous time for a mother in eating disorder recovery.
-Give yourself the extra care and support you need to maintain your eating disorder recovery and to build a positive future for yourself and your children.
+Give yourself the extra care and support you to build a positive future for yourself and your children.